ninegua/ic-nix/README.md

 - [x] Dynamic binaries with minimal dependencies: glibc on Linux, system libs on OS X.
 - [x] Build Wasm binaries with nix-build.
 - [x] Develop with nix-shell.
+- [x] Build release binaries on Github.
 - [ ] Build and run all tests.
-- [ ] Build release binaries on Github (static build if possible).

-Note that this effort requires no nix support of a project unless it already has (and plans to continue) nix support.
+Note that this effort requires no nix support of a project unless it already has.

-Usage:

-Run `nix-build -A <project>` to build it, or `nix-shell -A <project>.shell` to enter a nix shell.

 [ic]: https://github.com/dfinity/ic
 [sdk]: https://github.com/dfinity/sdk